ajamcloud/sem/README.md

 **Hello World**

-And welcome to the labs done by Maja
+Welcome to the labs done by Maja